shilohai1/voidr.health/src/blogs/10-healthcare-cybersecurity.md

 category: "Healthcare Security"
 ---

-# Healthcare Cybersecurity: Protecting Patient Data in the Digital Age
+# Healthcare TESTING: Protecting Patient Data in the Digital Age

 As healthcare becomes increasingly digital, cybersecurity has become a critical concern for healthcare organizations.
 Patient data is among the most valuable targets for cybercriminals, making robust security measures essential for protecting sensitive health information.